TH-Rishad/TH-Rishad.github.io/_pages/Projects.md

 - Chassis of Project Altair Mars Rover - Musafir
 - Electric Box of Project Altair Mars Rover
 - 4 DOF Robotic Arm for Picking and Sorting Objects
+- Autonomous Navigation of Y3 and VTOL - Team ANTS